Shebeen: Newfoundland

-Like many traditional Irish words, shebeen has persisted in Newfoundland.
+Like many traditional Irish words, shebeen has persisted in Newfoundland, Canada.
 The Dictionary of Newfoundland English defines shebeen, also sheebeen and sheveen, as an "unlicensed place where illicit liquor is sold."
 In the 1880s, the proliferation of shebeens was a hot topic, pitting temperance advocates against those who considered the shebeens harmless fun.

-On January 5, 1888, the Twillingate Sun reported: "A policeman entered a shebeen and found a number of persons drinking.
+On 5 January 1888, the Twillingate Sun reported: "A policeman entered a shebeen and found a number of persons drinking.
 A panic ensued, and there was a general stampede.
 The transgressor of the law, on being brought before the magistrate, pleaded that he was merely entertaining a few friends.
 The Judge duly remarked he thought it a strange way to entertain friends, when the said friends tried to hide themselves and their drinking utensils away, on the approach of a constable."

 In April 1898, the Chief Steward of the S.S.
 Bruce raged in response to a St. John's Evening Telegram story querying whether his ship was "a floating shebeen".